 Question 4: How often do you go to the dentist for a routine cleaning and checkup?
 Ideally every 6 months, right?

 But does it really require anesthesia?

 Let’s be realistic now, how often does Bella really need her teeth cleaned?
 Well that depends, every dog is a little different.
-Diet can certainly play a role, but genetics are a big factor.
-Yorkies, chihuahuas, greyhounds, and other smushed faced breeds are more prone to dental disease - some need dentals every 6 - 12 months.
-Talk with your vet about what is the best plan for you and your fluffy.
+Diet can certainly play a role, but genetics is a big factor.
+Yorkies, chihuahuas, greyhounds, and other smushed faced breeds are more prone to dental disease - some need dental every 6 - 12 months.
+Talk with your vet about what is the best plan for you and you're fluffy.